JasonBaier/ci3-fire-starter/README.md

 ##THEMES

-There are 2 themes provided with CI3 Fire Starter: 'admin' and 'default'.
+There are 2 responsive themes provided with CI3 Fire Starter: 'admin' and 'default'.
 There is also a 'core' theme for global assets.
 To keep the application light-weight, I did not include a templating library, such as Smarty, nor did I utilize CI's built-in parser.
 If you really wanted to include one, you could check out Phil Sturgeon's CI-Dwoo extension (https://github.com/philsturgeon/codeigniter-dwoo).